psireal9/psireal9.github.io/Science/Crystal_Vibrations.md

 ---

 <u> Motivation: </u>
-* Study 2 model systems that represent the vibrations of a crystal
+* Study a model system that represent the vibrations of a crystal: Einstein crystal model
-    1. Einstein Crystal Model
-    2. Debye Crystal Model

 ### Einstein Crystal Model
 Einstein solid is a model of solid based on 2 assumptions: